lubuntu-team/manual/StyleGuide.rst

 - Order sections Summary --> Usage --> Screenshot (if one or two) --> Version --> How To Launch --> Customizing (If necessary)

+- Capitlize the start of files and the titles.

 Sections
 --------